LykkeCity/MT/README.md

 * *RESTART_ATTEMPTS_INTERVAL_MS* - interval between restarts in milliseconds.
 If not set 10000 is used.
 * *SettingsUrl* - defines URL of remote settings or path for local settings.

+### Queues checker

+The service checks `OrdersHistory` and `PositionsHistory` queues on startup.
+If those queues contain any unprocessed events, the service startup fails.
+The `StartupQueuesCheckerSettings.DisablePoisonQueueCheck` parameter controls this behaviour: by default, poison queues (with postfix `-poison`) are checked too.
+By setting `StartupQueuesCheckerSettings.DisablePoisonQueueCheck` to true you can skip checking the poison queues (only normal queues will be checked) and start the service.

 ### Settings ###

 Settings schema is: